 Once the budget’s on lock and you have a big picture of the when and where of your wedding, you can start shopping around for your vendors.
 Unless you’ve had your heart set on a professional photographer from the second you snagged a beau, there are a couple of vendors you should reach out to first.

 Venue: This probably doesn’t come as a surprise, but selecting your wedding venue should be at the top of your to-do list for your big day.
-Your venue has complete and total control over your wedding date, so you really can’t make any other decisions until it’s set.
+Whether you've booked a wedding venue in Las Vegas or Phoenix, your venue has complete and total control over your wedding date, so you really can’t make any other decisions until it’s set.
 In some cases, venues also require you to work with vendors on their preferred wedding vendor list, which would be a big bummer if you already booked your professionals.

 Of course, you can start reaching out to potential photographers before solidifying your venue to get their availability for the months or year when you hope to get married.
 But resist officially booking them until you’ve found a venue that aligns with their availability.